-The DA2I is a series of reports designed as an advocacy tool to demonstrate the invaluable contribution that information access, particularly through libraries, makes to promoting more socially and economically inclusive societies.
-Learn more about the DA2I and how you can use it to help you advocating for libraries in development!
+The reports are designed as an advocacy tool to demonstrate the invaluable contribution that information access, particularly through libraries, makes to promoting more socially and economically inclusive societies, and to track progress over time.
+Learn more about DA2I and how you can use it to help you advocating for libraries in development!

 Stay in touch

 - Share news about advocacy and awareness-raising activities going on in your country using the #Lib4Dev and #DA2I hashtags.